kohrongying/twu-biblioteca-rongying/README.md

 ## Release 2
 A console application run in the terminal that responds given user input.
-The program will show a menu, a list of available books and outstanding loans and display actions accordingly.
+Only logged in users can proceed.
+The program will show a menu, a list of available books, movies, user information.
+Upon clicking into the list of books and movies, user can choose to checkout a resource or view outstanding loans and display actions accordingly.

+ ### For Authentication
+- LibraryID: `123-456789`
+- Password: `password`

+### How to quit application
 Press q or quit at any point to exit.